Ethical decision making framework

 Is there a specific section within the Code which relates to your scenario?

-The ICAS Code of Ethics is split into four parts; but any of them may be useful in relevant circumstances:
+The 2020 Revised and Restructured ICAS Code of Ethics is divided into the following parts; but any of them may be useful in relevant circumstances:

 The use of the word “shall” in the Code imposes a requirement to comply with the specific provision in which “shall” has been used.